 With a premium subscription, you can get up to 3Tb of storage.

-Flipboard is a half social, and half news website.
-This site gathers information from other social media platforms, news reports, and blogs, and later shares it in magazine format.
+Flipboard, the best blogging app for insights, is a half social, and half news website.
+This site gathers information from other social media platforms, news reports, and blog apps, and later shares it in magazine format.
 You can sign-up for free, on any device, and can instantly read trending stories.

 Inside, with the community option, subscribe to communities according to your blog, and view news and magazines that are relevant.
 Keeping up with the relevant trends that your target audience follows can be great.
 You can get to know them better, and create content around trending topics to steal some attention for your blog.

-MailChimp is a popular email marketing platform used to create email marketing campaigns, where bloggers can send emails to their subscribers.
+MailChimp is a popular email marketing platform used by many who are into blogging apps and digital content creation.
+It's used to create email marketing campaigns, where bloggers can send emails to their subscribers.
+For those managing multiple blog apps, such communication tools are invaluable.
 You can share updates to your subscribers, can set automatic emails, special offer reminders, and so much more.
 There are thousands of pre-design mail templates available, ready-to-use.

 Email marketing is a must for bloggers to monetize their audience and build a loyal fan base.
+Of all the best blogging apps available, email marketing tools remain essential.
 There are other email marketing tools as well – but MailChimp stands out with positive reviews, cool features, and ideal price plans.

 Free to use with some limitations: 2000 contacts, 10K emails/month, with ads.
 Pay to unlock premium features, starting from 10 bucks.